Malawian diaspora: Malawians in Africa

 Malawians are the most dispersed group in Southern Africa.
 Large population of Malawians live in southern African countries, such as Namibia, Mozambique, South Africa, Tanzania, Zambia, and Zimbabwe.
 Malawians were a source of labor to South Africa, and this supply of labor played a crucial role in Malawi-South Africa relations.
 This resulted in power and clout over southern African foreign affairs and diplomacy.

 In Zambia, Presidents Kenneth Kaunda and Rupiah Banda were both thought to be of Malawian descent, and that this may have influenced their leadership.

 Malawians in the Americas

 There are Malawians living in the North America, Central America and Latin America.
 In the United States there is a significant number of Malawians, and various cultural organizations and start-up stores have opened in the U.S. that cater to Malawians living there, and promote Malawian culture.
 The oldest of these being the Malawi Washington Association.
 African immigrants in the United States are part of the most educated group in the United States.
 Out of this group, Malawians rank amongst the top five countries from Africa reporting a high school diploma or more.
-This means that Malawians are contributing towards development through skilled labor in the United States and Canada.